jamosully/EEPS-Visualizations/README.md

 - [ ] An interface for creating new experiments
 - [ ] A system for integrating other EEPS/EPS/PS variants within the visualisation framework of Affinity
 - [ ] Various keyboard shortcuts

+## References

+<a id="2">[2]</a>
+Cotter, Eoin, and Ian Stewart.
+"The role of volume in relational density theory: Isolating the effects of class size and nodal distance on density and resistance in equivalence classes."
+The Psychological Record 73.3 (2023): 375-393.